Advertiser Disclosure

 • International Terminal: Arrivals level outside doors A1 and A2.

-Hot Tip: It’s wise to use one of these transportation options, as the farthest points between the domestic and international terminals can be up to 2 miles apart.
+It’s wise to use one of these transportation options, as the farthest point between the domestic and international terminals is up to 1.6 miles.

 SkyTrain (Outside the Secure Area)